EEA Terms of Service

 You are declared bankrupt.

 We can verify that you have died.

 We’ll give you at least 2 months’ notice if we want to close your account for any other reason, unless we are prohibited by law from doing so.

 You can cancel your account at any time by emailing us at firstname.lastname@example.org or contacting us in the app.
 You’ll get a refund of any subscription fees you’ve paid if you change your mind within the first 14 days of signing up (the “cooling off” period).
 You will be charged pro rata if you have used any of the Curve services (including receiving a card).

-If you’re a Curve Metal customer, you’ll need to give us 1 months’ notice before you can close your account.
-If you cancel or downgrade your Curve Metal account in the first six months after subscription - you will also be charged a Curve Metal card fee to cover the cost of ordering and delivering the metal card.
-If you cancel after the first six months have elapsed - this cost is on us.
+If you’re a Curve Metal customer, on a monthly subscription, you’ll need to give us 1 months’ notice before you can close your account.
+If you cancel or downgrade your Curve Metal account in the first six months after subscription – you will also be charged a Curve Metal card fee to cover the cost of ordering and delivering the metal card.
+If you cancel after the first six months have elapsed – this cost is on us.
 If you are on a Curve metal annual plan, you will not be able to cancel in the middle of your subscription period (except for the cooling off period).

 How can you make a complaint?

 We hope you don’t ever need to but if you do ever want to complain, you can contact us at email@example.com or via the Curve app.
 We’ll try and fix your problem as soon as we can.
 Our final response to your complaint, or a letter explaining why the final response has not been completed, will be provided to you within 15 business days after your complaint has been made, and in exceptional circumstances, within 35 business days (and we will let you know if this is the case).
 Just so you know, our complaints management and customer service is currently only available in English.